Data Processing Addendum

 Obvious will retain Customer Personal Data only for as long as necessary to perform the Services, or for such other purposes as agreed to by the parties or as required by applicable law.

-Following the termination of the Agreement, Obvious shall return or safely destroy all non-anonymized and identifiable Customer Personal Data that Obvious obtained in connection with performing the Services within ninety (90) days following such termination (excluding Customer Personal Data retained in archival or backup systems in accordance with Obvious's standard retention policies or subject to legal hold or other legal requirements) and, upon request, Obvious shall notify Customer in writing once all such information has been returned or destroyed, provided that where continued storage is required by applicable law, Obvious shall inform Customer of those requirements.
+Following the termination of the Agreement, Obvious shall return or safely destroy all non-anonymized and identifiable Customer Personal Data within ninety (90) days following such termination (excluding Customer Personal Data retained in archival or backup systems or subject to legal hold or other legal requirements), and shall notify Customer in writing once all such information has been returned or destroyed.

 If return or destruction is impracticable or prohibited by applicable laws, Obvious will prevent additional Processing of Customer Personal Data and will continue to protect the Customer Personal Data remaining in its possession, custody, or control.